Justice Department seizes $3.6B in bitcoin linked to 2016 Bitfinex hack

 "Today's arrests, and the department's largest financial seizure ever, show that cryptocurrency is not a safe haven for criminals," Deputy Attorney General Lisa O. Monaco said in a release.

-The suspects "allegedly conspired to launder the proceeds of 119,754 bitcoin that were stolen from Bitfinex's platform after a hacker breached Bitfinex's systems and initiated more than 2,000 unauthorized transactions," an IRS special agent said in court documents cited by the DOJ.
+The suspects "allegedly conspired to launder the proceeds of 119,754 bitcoin that were stolen from Bitfinex's platform after a hacker breached Bitfinex's systems and initiated more than 2,000 unauthorized transactions," the DOJ said, citing court documents.

 Authorities were granted a search warrant to examine online accounts controlled by the suspects and obtained private keys to a digital wallet that "directly received the funds stolen from Bitfinex," the DOJ said.
 Using the private keys, authorities were able to recover over 94,000 bitcoins, valued at more than $3.6 billion at the time of seizure.